Maintain Healthy Business Conversion Funnel

 In theory, the narrow opening at the bottom (sales) maintains a 4 percent ratio to the wider top (site visitors).
 This is most certainly a simplification, as there are generally more bands on the funnel (namely leads, prospects, customers, sales) affecting conversion.

 Conversions can also be measured in relation to campaigns.
-Though 4 percent is a general average, a ratio of 6, 10 or 20 percent is welcomed and varies by industry.
+Though 4 percent is a general average, a ratio of 6, 10 or 20 percent is welcomed, and varies by industry.
 Niche markets have lower conversion when their websites are accessible by the general population.

-Online retailers focus on search engine optimization (SEO), advertisements and social media to drive traffic.
+Online retailers focus on search engine optimization (SEO), advertisements, and social media to drive traffic.
 Without sufficient conversion, there is a risk of increasing overhead and widening the funnel top (ratio of visitors to sales).

 Another strategy for widening the descending funnel end is to improve website quality.
 This can be as simple as rethinking brand colors, it may delve into technical website coding, or upgrading product offerings.
 If the site design is solid with consistent branding and marketing message, products are top notch and pricing is fair, focus attention on what’s coming into top end of the funnel.

 As a filter, login might be required to view specific content (prices, products, articles, etc.).
 Even if there is no fee for doing so, less serious customers whose intent is to bounce after 20 seconds are dissuaded by the extra requirement.
-An enormous number of signups without conversions may require a finer sieve: subscription or membership access to premium content.
+An enormous number of signups without conversions may require a finer sieve: subscription access to premium content.